-- One person should be in charge of feeding, that way the cat won’t inadvertently be fed twice.
-Every day our Oriental tries to tell other members of the household he’s not been fed when in-fact he has.
+- One person should be in charge of feeding; that way the cat won’t inadvertently be fed twice.

 - If he does beg you for more food, try distracting him with play, or groom him or even some fresh water.

-- Leave food down for 20 minutes, any uneaten food should then be removed.
+- Leave food down for 20 minutes and remove any uneaten food.

 It is easy to determine if your cat is overweight or underweight by feeling the body.

 - The underweight cat will have easily palpable ribs, spine, and hips.
-There will be an obvious abdominal tuck.
+There will be an apparent abdominal tuck.

 - The cat within the healthy weight range will have ribs which can be felt, but with a slight fat covering.
 As you stand above your cat, he should go in just behind the shoulders and again, just in front of the hind legs.

-- The overweight cat will have ribs which are not palpable, large stores of sub-cutaneous fat, no waist.
+- The overweight cat will have ribs which are not palpable, large stores of subcutaneous fat and no waist.

-Once you have calculated your cat’s RER, the formula then shows how to calculate your cat’s DER (daily energy requirements) which is a number of calories your cat should eat.
+Once you have calculated your cat’s RER, the formula then shows how to calculate your cat’s DER (daily energy requirements) which is several calories your cat should eat.

-How to calculate your cat’s daily energy requirements:
+How to calculate a cat’s daily energy requirements

 |Calculate your cat’s resting energy requirements: 30 x your cat’s body weight in kilos (1 kg = 2.2 lbs) + 70.
 So, let’s look at some examples below.